 Summer EBT Frequently Asked Questions

 - Q1: What is Summer EBT?A1: Summer EBT is a program established by Congress in December of 2022 that will provide approximately $40 a month per eligible child during the summer months to supplement summer meal sites.
+Monthly benefit for Alaska, Hawaii, and the Territories can be seen here.

 - Q2: When does Summer EBT start?A2: Summer EBT begins in the Summer of 2024.